 of the U.S. National Oceanic and Atmospheric Administration (NOAA)

 By uncovering patterns and trends in stakeholder communication, webLyzard helps to engage with target audiences and shows how communication is received, understood, and remembered.
-The system not only identifies how often, in what media, and where information is presented, but also provides a real-time account of topics that target audiences associate with an organization or its products and services.
+The system not only identifies where and through which channels information is presented, but also provides a real-time account of topics that target audiences associate with an organization or its products and services.
 Positive or negative sentiment, an important indicator for understanding the impact of external communications, is detected automatically and in multiple languages.